BSc Plant Science

 - Problem solving

-- e-learning questions are asked throughout the course after each topic, come of which require problem solving.
+- Questions are asked throughout the course including during the workshops for each topic, some of which require problem solving.

 - Required for e-learning questions and literature review.